 How does the school contribute to Hertfordshire’s Local Offer of services and provision for children and young people with special educational needs and disability?

-The school SENCo attends termly cluster meetings for SENCos where information is shared and some training is given, often this meeting is held at Tudor School.
+The school INCo attends termly cluster meetings for SENCos where information is shared and some training is given.

 The Headteacher is on the management committee of the local behaviour support centre (DESC).